VincentH-Net/CSharpForMarkup/README.md

 Get the fastest inner dev loop for C# Markup 2 by using .NET Hot Reload in Visual Studio 2022 Preview, targeting `Windows.Desktop` (packaged).
 Even when you are not targeting Windows, this is good for getting most of your UI build work done as quickly as possible.
 Switch to other target(s) to finetune and test.

 Since at this moment detecting hot reload in WinUI 3 is broken in .NET SDK, a workaround is to conditionally add a hot reload button on your pages for a debug Windows build.
 The example contains a `.WithHotReloadButton()` extension method to do this.
+In the WPF example app a small hot reload handler is included to automatically rebuild the UI on hot reload, so there is no button workaround needed there.